bugsnag/bugsnag-expo-performance/docs/RELEASING.md

 - get the release PR reviewed
 - merge the PR

-The following digram demonstrates the flow of creating the required branches for new SDK release:
+The following diagram demonstrates the flow of creating the required branches for new SDK release:

 ```mermaid
 graph TD;